-- Written Paper
+- · Written Paper

-- 1 hour 45 minutes 84 marks
+- 2 hours 84 marks

 - 50% of the qualification

 - Each topic worth 25% of the total GCSE

 Japanese

 Japan's influence in world commerce, trade, industry, media, sport and tourism makes it a leading global economy.
 Whether pupils wish to combine Japanese Language with any of these specialisms, or whether they simply wish to learn more about the arts, culture and heritage of the Japanese, they will find this course both fascinating and inspirational.